trungquandev/trungquandev-public-utilities-algorithms/README.md

 CV: https://cv.trungquandev.com/

-"A little bit of fragrance always clings to the hands that gives flowers!"
+"A bit of fragrance clings to the hand that gives flowers!"

 Thanks for watching!